Shutter (2008 film): Plot

 After Megumi's funeral, Ben and Jane return to New York.
 Jane finds some recent photos showing Megumi walking into their closet.
 Inside, she finds a locked box containing an explicit video, taken by Ben, of Adam and Bruno with Megumi.
-When Jane confronts him, Ben reveals that he couldn't get Megumi to leave him alone, so they drugged her and taken pictures that appeared to show Megumi sleeping with them, intending to use them to blackmail her.
+When Jane confronts him, Ben reveals that he couldn't get Megumi to leave him alone, so they drugged her and took pictures that appeared to show Megumi sleeping with them, intending to use them to blackmail her.
 But Adam and Bruno took it too far and had raped her, with Ben making no effort to stop them.
 This traumatizing incident is what had driven Megumi to commit to suicide.
-This is also revealed to be the reason Ben had refused to translate the psychic, as she had seen this and tried to tell them.
+This is also revealed to be the reason Ben had refused to translate the psychic, as he had seen this and tried to tell them.
 Disgusted by Ben's actions and realizing that Megumi had actually been trying to warn her, Jane leaves him.

 Angered, Ben begins photographing the apartment looking for Megumi.
 After throwing the camera across the room, it takes a picture of him, showing Megumi sitting on his shoulders.
 The movie pans back to the hospital where a nurse is weighing Ben, showing 275 pounds, the weight of two people.
 In an effort to rid himself of her, he electrocutes himself.
 Rendered completely catatonic, he is sent to a mental institution.
 In the final scene, we are shown his reflection in the glass on his door, revealing Megumi leaning on his back.